tisimst/ad/README.rst

 ------------

-You have several easy, convenient options to install the ``ad`` package (administrative privileges may be required)
+You have several easy, convenient options to install the ``ad`` package (administrative privileges may be required):

 1. Download the package files below, unzip to any directory, and run ``python setup.py install`` from the command-line.